johnzastrow/johnzastrow.github.io/_posts/2025-01-06-network-performance-testing.md

 ### Trial 2.
 This also worked.
 Reversing the flow

- We’ll need to run CMD as administrator, open the firewall on the Windows machine to allow it to listen (receive), and the networking benchmark tool with other parameters:
+ We'll need to run CMD as administrator, open the firewall on the Windows machine to allow it to listen (receive), and the networking benchmark tool with other parameters:

 ``` netsh advfirewall firewall add rule program=C:\Users\username\Downloads\ntttcp.exe name="ntttcp" protocol=any dir=in action=allow enable=yes profile=ANY ```